This guide will explain:

 Here you can enter the team members names that you would like to designate as preferred team members in that particular area.
 You may type their names or select them from the dropdown.

 Remember to hit 'Save' when you are satisfied with your changes.

-Scheduling with preferred employees
+Scheduling with preferred team members

-An employee who is not recommended for a particular area but is scheduled in that area will appear with a warning icon on their shift in the schedule.
+A team member who is not recommended for a particular area but is scheduled in that area will appear with a warning icon on their shift in the schedule.

-2. Preferred Employees and the Auto-schedule tool
+2. Preferred team members and the Auto-schedule tool